Columnar Trees for Small Gardens (With Pictures) – Identification Guide

 Arborvitae ‘Emerald Green’ (Thuja occidentalis ‘Smaragd’)

 ‘Smaragd’ is one of the most popular columnar trees to grow in large containers.
-The evergreen tree features densely-growing emerald-green foliage, a compact growth habit, and a pyramidal shape.
+The evergreen tree features densely growing emerald-green foliage, a compact growth habit, and a pyramidal shape.
 The ‘Smaragd’ arborvitae is ideal for planters on a small patio or narrow container garden.
 Growing in a container, the landscaping tree retains its compact size.

 Columnar Juniper ‘Gold Cone’ (Juniperus communis ‘Gold Cone’)

 Juniper ‘Gold Cone’ grows between 3 and 5 ft.
 (1 – 1.5 m) tall and up to 2 ft.
 (0.6 m) wide.
 Its upright, narrow, columnar growth creates an eye-catching exclamation point in a container.
-The columnar tree is also narrow enough to place in tight spaces beside a front door.
+The columnar tree is also narrow enough to be placed in tight spaces beside a front door.

 Related articles: